nextflow-io/training/README.md

 You may need to close the window at this stage and click the gitpod link again.

-Once you have signed in, Gitpod will load (skip prebuild, if asked):
+Once you have signed in, Gitpod will load (skip the prebuild if asked):

 ![PNG](/asciidocs/img/gitpod.png)

-Gitpod gives you 50 hours per month to run the environment, with up to 4 parallel workspaces at a time.
+Gitpod gives you 50 hours per month to run the environment, with up to four parallel workspaces at a time.
 So feel free to come back at any time and try the course at your own pace.

 It is useful to save the URL that is now your Gitpod environment.
 Later, we can use this to return to the same closed environment (so please take note of it now).